01-edu/public/subjects/filter_table/README.md

 - Define the **functions**:

-  - new: which creates a new empty table.
+  - `new`: which creates a new empty table.

-  - add_rows: which adds a new row to the table from a slice of strings.
+  - `add_rows`: which adds a new row to the table from a slice of strings.

-  - filter_cols: which receives a closure which receives a `&str` and returns a `bool` value:

-  - filter_cols returns a table with all the columns that yielded true when applied to the header.

-  - filter_rows: which receives a closure that receives a `&str` and returns a `bool` value
+  - `filter_cols`: which receives a closure and returns a table with all the columns that yielded true when applying that closure.
+The closure will receive a `&str` and return a `bool` value.

-  - filter_rows returns a table with all the columns that yielded true when applied to the elements of the selected column.
+  - `filter_rows`: which receives a closure and returns a table with all the rows that yielded true when applied to the elements of the selected column.
+The closure will receive a `&str` and return a `bool` value.

 ### Expected functions and Structures